Walk through Combinatorics, Fall 2016

 - September 28: Solving linear recurrence relations via generating functions.
 Vandermonde's convolution.
 Alternating permutations.
 Review of complex analysis (part I): differentiability.

-- September 30: Review of complex analysis (part II): counter integration and Cauchy's theorem.
+- September 30: Review of complex analysis (part II): contour integration and Cauchy's theorem.

 - October 3: Review of complex analysis (part III): Taylor's theorem.
 Asymptotics for alternating permutations.
 Sharper asymptotics for alternating permutations.